lucaspons9/financial-knowledge-graphs/README.md

 ## Overview

 Financial Knowledge Graphs is a Python-based application that leverages Large Language Models (LLMs) to extract financial entities and relationships from news articles.
 The extracted information is then stored in a Neo4j graph database, creating a queryable knowledge graph of financial information.
+The project also includes Stanford OpenIE integration for ground truth extraction.

 ## Features

 - **Entity Extraction**: Automatically identify companies, organizations, and financial entities in text
 - **Relationship Extraction**: Discover connections between entities (acquisitions, partnerships, investments)
+- **Ground Truth Extraction**: Use Stanford OpenIE to extract triples as ground truth
 - **Flexible LLM Integration**: Support for multiple LLM providers (OpenAI, Anthropic, Cohere, Mistral, local models)
 - **Neo4j Integration**: Store and query extracted information in a graph database
 - **Batch Processing**: Process multiple texts efficiently